 The ability to adapt to change and evolve with the times is crucial to the survival of not only individual companies, but also entire industries as a whole.
 Trucking and transportation are no different, and the perception in recent years has been that both industries have been slow to embrace technology and digital transformation.

-However, in a time where trucking companies face record-high operating costs, evolving customer demands and increased competition, many fleets have realized that changing with the times is necessary.
+However, in a time when trucking companies face record-high operating costs, evolving customer demands and increased competition, many fleets have realized that changing with the times is necessary.
 Doing so helps ensure their operations remain efficient and their business remains viable long-term.

 As a result, an increasing number of companies have started to embrace the evolving technology within the trucking and transportation industries.
 This includes advancements in fleet software.
 Read on to learn more!